New England Winter

 During the holiday season, ride the North Pole Express to pick up Santa and Mrs. Claus aboard the Essex Steam Train.
 Or travel back to Christmas Eve 1876 with a lantern light tour at Mystic Seaport.
 And, take your cards and parcels to Bethlehem.
 Since 1938, the post office has stamped Christmas mail with a unique Bethlehem Connecticut Christmas “cachet.”

 In February and March, spot migrating eagles and ospreys on a Connecticut River Expeditions Osprey/Eagle Cruise on the lower Connecticut River.

 Vermont is a winter playground.
 For skiers and boarders, the only problem is, which ski resort to choose — there are 20 alpine resorts and 30 cross-country touring centers!
 Some favorites include: Stowe, Killington, Sugarbush, Stratton, or Okemo Mountain Resort.
-Jay Peak Resort, almost on the Canadian Border, features a new Ice Haus Arena for figure skating, ice hockey and curling.
+Jay Peak Resort, almost on the Canadian border, features the new Ice Haus arena for figure skating, ice hockey and curling.
 As for cross-country, the Mountain Top Inn & Resort Nordic Ski & Snowshoe Center has 40miles/60km of trails.
 Or try horse-drawn sleigh rides, snowmobiling, ice skating, and sledding.
 Stay slopeside or in a romantic inn.

 New England Winter Festival Ideas